James E. Campos: Appointment by Virginia Governor Youngkin to Virginia Tobacco Commission

-Virginia Governor Glenn Youngkin appointed Campos Acting Executive Director of the Virginia Tobacco Region Revitalization Commission in January of 2023.
-He also serves in Youngkin's administration as Deputy Secretary of Commerce and Trade under Secretary Caren Merrick.
+Virginia Governor Glenn Youngkin appointed Campos Acting Executive Director of the Virginia Tobacco Region Revitalization Commission in January 2023.
+He also served in Youngkin's administration as Deputy Secretary of Commerce and Trade under Secretary Caren Merrick.
+Campos served in these roles through the end of the Youngkin administration.

 Career outside politics

+Campos currently serves on the Advisory Board of Energy Network Media Group.
 Campos previously served as the Senior Adviser on Economic Development and Government Relations to President Bart Patterson of Nevada State College.
 From July 2009 to October 2011, Campos was the Director of Renewable Energy Initiatives and Government Relations for the College of Southern Nevada.

 Awards

 In 2006, Campos received the "Professional Service Award" from the Las Vegas Latin Chamber of Commerce.
 In 2010, he received the group's "Young Professional of the Year" award.
 In 2011, Campos was recognized in the Las Vegas “In Business Magazine’s” top five most influential Hispanics in business.
 Campos was also named as one of the "Most Influential Hispanics in Nevada" by Nevada Hispanic Magazine in 2015, 2016, and 2018.
 In 2022, Campos received the OilMan/Woman Magazine Honorary Person of the Year Award.
 In 2024, Campos received the Bridge Builder/Person of the Year Award from the Virginia Hispanic Chamber of Commerce.
+In 2025, Campos received the Leadership in Business, Energy & Economic Impact award from the Minority Business RoundTable, a national, 501c3 nonprofit organization for CEOs of Small, Multinational, Veteran, and Women businesses consisting of top-tier American companies, representing every industry sector.